-ICEE was a Dell Enterprise software product that focused on customers with converged IT infrastructures.
-Its users were multifaceted, tech savvy with expectations of task automation and multi-site remote management wrapped in world-class design.
+ICEE (Integrated Compute Experience for Enterprise) was a Dell Enterprise software product that focused on customers with converged IT infrastructures.
+Its users were multifaceted, tech-savvy, with expectations of task automation and multi-site remote management, wrapped in world-class design.
+A tech turducken, if you will.

-My role as UX lead was to focus on interaction improvements.
+My role as UX lead was to focus on refining/redefining flows and improving interactions both large and micro.
 With such complex content, a clean IA was essential.
 Descriptive content and infographics had to be on-point.
 I worked with engineering and marketing leads to craft the best experience possible for our power users, positively impacting daily routines by reducing time-on-task.

 To ensure the accuracy of complex features and functionality, the project required collaboration with a constellation of subject matter experts across lines of business.
 The visual design lead would provide style templates to the dev team, while I provided the page-by-page interactions.
 I created my wireframes in Adobe Illustrator, then exported as pdfs to share with the team.
 The wireframe pdf was full of questions I had for marketing/engineering, as well as notes (in red) describing interactions for the dev team.
 A wireframe could go through ten iterations or more before it was approved for development.